ronsims2/trusty/README.md

 ⚠️ If you change you password, make sure you retain the recovery code(s) that matches your the snapshot(s) you have saved.
 Otherwise, you man not have access to your encrypted notes.

+## Configuration

+Specify a custom home directory by setting the `TRUSTY_HOME` environment variable.

 ### Release notes

 * Version 0.11.0 - Updated the size of the title column to accommodate encrypted messages.